kjmcgrinder/Bits-N-Bytes/README.md

 <b>Source/EmmasEnginesLibrary:</b>

-&emsp;The library used to connect to the dataset
+&emsp;The library used to connect to the datasets

 <b>Source/Graphics:</b>